 - Changes for members

-MassHealth will develop communication tailored to specific provider groups, including:
+MassHealth communications are tailored to specific provider groups, including

 - Primary care providers